Air filter vs

 2. 2

-Set a calendar reminder to check and replace your air filter every 1-3 months, or as recommended by the manufacturer.
+Set a reminder to check and replace your air filter every 1-3 months to maintain optimal HVAC performance.

 Frequently Asked Questions

-Most experts recommend changing your air filter every 1-3 months, depending on factors like home size, number of occupants, and whether you have pets.
+Most manufacturers recommend replacing your air filter every 1-3 months, depending on factors like home size, number of occupants, and pet ownership.

 Connect with certified professionals in your area